-Lisa Harms is a postdoctoral research fellow at the Alexander von Humboldt Chair of Comparative Constitutionalism and is a guest researcher at the Max Planck Fellow Group in Comparative Constitutionalism.
+Lisa Harms was a postdoctoral research fellow at the Alexander von Humboldt Chair of Comparative Constitutionalism from October 2019 to July 2020.

 Lisa holds a Master’s degree in Political Sociology from the Institut d’Études Politiques (IEP) Paris.
 She has completed her PhD in Sociology and Political Science at the University of Göttingen and the IEP Paris.
 During her PhD, she was as a doctoral fellow at the Max Planck Fellow Group Governance of Cultural Diversity.
 Her PhD included extended research stays at the Centre d’Études Relations Internationales in Paris.
 Before joining the AvH Chair of Comparative Constitutionalism, she has been a postdoctoral fellow at the MPI Department Ethics, Law, and Politics.